A vintage J-45 from the mid-1960s, featuring the iconic faded cherry sunburst finish.

-It also comes with the original chipboard case in good condition with the Gibson logo still clearly visible.
+It also comes with the original chipboard case, which is in good condition with the Gibson logo clearly visible.

-[Mail Order Relief Service] In the case of mail-order sales, we cannot offer customers the opportunity to try out our products, so we offer a 6-day trial period after the product arrives at our store.
-If you are not satisfied with the product, we will refund the purchase price. *The customer is responsible for round-trip shipping costs.
+[Secure Mail Order Service] Since mail order prevents customers from trying instruments in person, we offer a 6-day trial period after delivery.
+Test the product thoroughly at home.
+If unsatisfied, we will refund the purchase price. *Customer is responsible for round-trip shipping costs.

 Payment & Security